freemansoft/win10-storage-spaces/README.md

 ## Simple vs Mirror
-It attempts to mirror both tiers so you would need 4 drives run mirror, to mirror both tiers
+The "Mirror" resiliency level attempts to mirror both SSD and HDD tiers so you would need 4 drives run mirror, to mirror both tiers

 ## Meaningless Benchmark
 All Storage Pool drives connected to 3Gb/s SATA.
 The write-back cache is not used with sequential writes over 256KB